-Minimum performance standards also impose a certain discipline on funds to make the list, e.g., taking
+Minimum performance standards also impose a certain discipline on funds to make the list, e.g., taking top-performing fund over the past two surveys, Sosin Partners, didn't make the cut this year.

 SURVEY RESULTS

 BarclayHedge reported that over the past 5 years through 2021, the average hedge fund produced net annualized gains of 7.2% with a Sharpe Ratio of 0.86 and market correlation of some profits off the table and successfully reallocating them, rather than betting dramatic stock gains begets more gains.
 The latter fuels complacency and enhances risk.
 This was one reason why the